 7.2 The application process does not begin until you pay for and submit your application online, or for offline applications when CitizenCard has received the applicant's completed application form at its office.

-The Applicant must choose whether to apply for standard or urgent application.
+7.3 The Applicant must choose whether to apply for standard or urgent application.
 Standard application takes up to 21 days, urgent application takes up to 1-2 working days.
-For offline applications, the process begins when we receive the applicants completed application including a referee declaration, countersigned photograph, applicant declaration and relevant ID (Route 1 only) at our office.
-For online applications, the process begins once application has been submitted and paid for, but please bear in mind that we still need to receive referee declaration, countersigned photograph, applicant declaration and relevant ID (Route 1 only) at our office to complete the process.
+For offline (printed) applications, the process begins when we receive the applicant's completed application including a referee declaration, countersigned photograph, applicant declaration and (where applicable) relevant Supporting Document at our office.

-7.3 The normal cost of the standard application process is £15 (including VAT at the prevailing rate).
+7.6 The normal cost of the standard application process is £15 (including VAT at the prevailing rate).
 The normal cost of the urgent application process is £30 (including VAT at the prevailing rate).
+The normal cost of the standard replacement application process is £12 (including VAT at the prevailing rate).
+The normal cost of the urgent replacement application process is £25 (including VAT at the prevailing rate).
 Promotional or discounted rates may be offered from time to time.
-The normal cost of an instant process is £40 (including VAT at the prevailing rate).
+The normal cost of an Instant Process is £45 (including VAT at the prevailing rate).
 The normal cost of an instant renewal/replacement process is £35 (including VAT at the prevailing rate).
 Promotional or discounted rates do not apply to instant applications.

 8.1 If the Applicant is below the age of sixteen (16) a parent or legal guardian with whom the Applicant is ordinarily resident must consent to the application providing their full name and signature.